AntonAsmirko/AntonAsmirko/README.md

 ## Yo :vulcan_salute: my name is Anton :man_technologist:

-### :alien: I am an android developer passionate in creating custom views :cupid: and drawing on :paintbrush: canvas :pencil2:
+### :alien: I am an android developer like to create custom views :cupid: and draw on :paintbrush: canvas :pencil2:

 ## My technology stack: